 What Is Pavlova?

 The classic pavlova dessert is believed to have originated in New Zealand in the early 1900s and has since become popular all over the world.
-This dessert is similar to meringue cookies but you will love the soft center that’s encompassed in a crunchy shell and topped with smooth whipped cream and bright fruits!
+It is similar to meringue cookies but you will love the soft center that’s encompassed in a crunchy shell and topped with smooth whipped cream and bright fruits!

 The Pavlova itself tastes a lot like Marshmallows or Marshmallow Fluff with a smooth vanilla flavor.
 Traditionally, it is topped with strawberries, raspberries, and kiwi – but you can add any fruit.
 Strawberry Pavlova is a fave!